-Trainin argued that although material and political responsibility for waging aggressive wars resided with the state, criminal responsibility must necessarily rest with the leading individuals vested with its authority.
-Hitler, his cabinet and the heads of the German government were the 'most dangerous and most vicious body of international offenders'73 because, he wrote, they 'took the lead in preparing, organising and perpetrating the most heinous crime in the history of the human race, the perfidious attack on the Soviet Union'.74 In other words, Trainin grasped the essential point that waging war was a crime necessarily committed by leaders.
+With Vishinsky's encouragement, Trainin began to develop a Soviet doctrine of international law from the mid-1930s onwards, but it was not until 1943 that his work began to attract attention abroad.
+On 26 August, the Soviets broadcast a radio piece entitled 'The responsibility for Nazi crimes', based on an article Trainin had written for the journal War and the Working Class.
+The following day, the Soviet foreign press agency Tass published the translated transcript in Soviet Monitor, which was distributed by Soviet embassies abroad.
+In this, Trainin argued that although material and political responsibility for waging aggressive wars resided with the state, criminal responsibility must necessarily rest with the leading individuals vested with its authority.
+Hitler, his cabinet and the heads of the German government were the 'most dangerous and most vicious body of international offenders' because, he wrote, they 'took the lead in preparing, organising and perpetrating the most heinous crime in the history of the human race, the perfidious attack on the Soviet Union'.
+In other words, Trainin grasped the essential point that waging war was a crime, it was a crime necessarily committed by leaders.

 Moreover, in addition to the politicians and ministers, Trainin also listed the financial and industrial magnates who had used their economic clout to underwrite the Nazi regime, and it was in relation to them that he broached the doctrine of complicity.
-Using the same formula that had been advanced at the Moscow trials and reiterated in his book on complicity, he argued that irrespective of whether the magnates had direct personal connections with the Nazi leadership, the 'individual members of a gang or group may not be known to one another and may yet be responsible for all the crimes the gang or group commits'.75 Trainin's amalgam of ideas, which highlighted both the criminality of aggressive war and the German elite's conspiracy to commit it, was highly significant.
+Using the same formula that had been advanced at the Moscow trials, Trainin argued that irrespective of whether the magnates had direct personal connections with the Nazi leadership, the 'individual members of a gang or group may not be known to one another and may yet be responsible for all the crimes the gang or group commits'.
+Trainin's amalgam of ideas, which highlighted both the criminality of aggressive war and the German elite's conspiracy to commit it, was highly significant.
 By fusing together the charge of aggression with an internationalised mode of liability, he laid the groundwork for the trial of groups of national leaders for embarking on aggressive war.
-It was precisely these two linked concepts that were later instituted at the Nuremberg and Tokyo tribunals as 'crimes against peace' and 'common plan or conspiracy'.
+It was precisely these linked concepts that were later inscribed as 'crimes against peace' and 'common plan or conspiracy' in the charters governing the Nuremberg and Tokyo tribunals.